 The iPhone 13 Pro adds ProMotion technology with adaptive refresh rates, but, looking at both of these phones next to each other it’s really quite difficult to spot the difference; so it seems unlikely most people will notice much of a change in isolation.
 The iPhone 13 Pro is also slightly brighter (1000 nits vs 800 nits in typical usage), but again this is difficult to spot.

-Both also feature the same IP68 water resistance, meaning the phones can be taken down to 6 metres for up to 30 minutes.
-Or more realistically for most users, can stand being dropped in the bath or exposed to a heavy downpour.
-Both models also use the same tough ceramic shield front which was said to be 4x better for “drop performance” than the iPhone 11 Pro - good news for the clumsy among us.(opens in new tab)
+Both also feature the same IP68 water resistance, meaning the phones can be taken down to six metres for up to 30 minutes, or (more realistically for most users) can stand being dropped in the bath or exposed to a heavy downpour.
+Both models also use the same tough ceramic shield front, which is said to be 4x better for “drop performance” than the iPhone 11 Pro; good news for the clumsy among us.(opens in new tab)